 This study aims to analyze the effect of CEO turnover on stock market performance through company performance in Indonesia.
 The finding of this study can be concluded that (a) the CEO turnover has a positive effect on the stock market performance, (b) the CEO turnover has a positive effect on the company performance, and (c) the CEO turnover does not affect the stock market performance through the company performance.
 This study has an implication from a theoretical perspective, i.e. the CEO turnover has a positive effect on the stock market performance and the company performance.
-However, CEO turnover does not affect the stock market performance through company performance.
-Then, the company performance is not an intervening variable of the effect of the CEO turnover on the stock market performance.
+However, CEO turnover does not affect the stock market performance is not an intervening variable of the effect of the CEO turnover on the stock market performance.